 #8 Make sure you Include Photos, Graphics and Video

 Many bloggers nowadays are turning to creative content in their posts.
 What do I mean by that?
 Imagery is what pulls a reader in.
 If you can create beautiful content with imagery this is what will pull a reader in.
 Use of photos and tools such as Canva are great for this.
 Including use of quotes from authors, click to tweets, charts and graphs, drawings and memes.
 These are all forms of media which will help a reader stay engaged with your content.
+But did you know that online quizzes can also encourage audience engagement?

 #9 Be Sure to Respond